Mt. Juliet seeks items for new museum

 On the property there are also Blue Star and Gold Star markers to celebrate those who serve in the military and veterans who have died.

 The museum is at 2425 Mt.
 Juliet Road in Mt.
 Juliet.
-For more information or to donate items, call Martin at 615-754-2552 or email [email protected]yofmtjuliet.org.
+For more information or to donate items, call Martin at 615-754-2552 or email [email protected]